FredKSchott/snowpack/docs/01-introduction.md

 render(app, document.getElementById('app'));
 ```

+- Add TypeScript to your project.
-Check out our guides below for more inspiration!
+- Check out our guides below for more inspiration!